-Suzanne DiMaggio is a director and senior fellow at New America, where she focuses on U.S. foreign policy, the Middle East, and Asia.
+Suzanne DiMaggio was a director and senior fellow at New America, where she focused on U.S. foreign policy, the Middle East, and Asia.
 She has been leading Track 1.5 and Track 2 diplomatic initiatives on regional security, terrorism, nonproliferation, and governance for nearly 20 years.
 She has a special interest in the role of policy dialogue with countries that the United States has limited or no official relations, especially Iran and North Korea.

 In 2009, she launched and directed a task force and an accompanying U.S.-Myanmar dialogue aimed at generating policy options to advance the normalization of bilateral relations.
 In 2016, she initiated a U.S.-China dialogue focused on great power interests in Myanmar and Southeast Asia more broadly.
 She is a member of the Council on Foreign Relations' Advisory Committee for Securing a Peaceful Transition in Myanmar.

 Before joining New America, DiMaggio was the vice president of global policy programs at the Asia Society (2007-2014), where she set the strategic direction for moving the Society’s work in the policy arena from a public program-focused forum to a global think tank aimed at addressing the most critical challenges facing the United States and Asia.
 She was the vice president of policy programs at the United Nations Association of the USA (1998-2007), where she directed programs that advanced multilateral approaches to global problem solving and advocated in support of constructive U.S. international engagement.
 Before joining UNA-USA, she was a program officer at the United Nations University (1993-1998), a research institute that links the UN system with international academic and policy communities.
 First based in Tokyo, Japan, and later at UN headquarters in New York, her work at UNU focused on international security issues and development.